parkouride/parkour/README.md

 parkour
 =======

+** I'M REWRITING THE LIBRARY TO CLEAN UP THE API AND MAKE IT BETTER, this will let it work better onthe arduino, and taking into account the things I learned from the first draft of the library.**

 **This is a work in progress, nothing works yet**

 A programmable LED controller + IDE.
 By virtualizing the control of the leds, we can program the controller by swapping out